SentinelFi/build_35_submission/readme.md

 ## Traction Evidence:

-The global **parametric insurance market** was valued at **16.2 billion USD** in 2024 and is projected to grow at a **12.6 percent CAGR** through 2034, according to [Global Market Insights](https://www.gminsights.com/industry-analysis/parametric-insurance-market).
-Our first product targets the **flight delay insurance market**, valued at **1.37 billion USD** in 2024 and expected to reach **4.01 billion USD** by 2033, growing at **14.5 percent CAGR**, per [Business Research Insights](https://www.businessresearchinsights.com/market-reports/flight-delay-insurance-market-113081).
-We aim to capture early market share by getting real users into live parametric markets—starting with **Flight Delay Insurance**.
+The global parametric insurance market was valued at 16.2 billion USD in 2024 and is projected to grow at a 12.6 percent CAGR through 2034, according to [Global Market Insights](https://www.gminsights.com/industry-analysis/parametric-insurance-market).
+Our first product targets the flight delay insurance market, valued at 1.37 billion USD in 2024, growing at 14.5 % CAGR, per [Business Research Insights](https://www.businessresearchinsights.com/market-reports/flight-delay-insurance-market-113081).
+We aim to capture early market share by getting real users into live parametric markets—starting with Flight Delay Insurance.

-Since receiving the Kickstart Grant, we’ve made strong technical progress on **Sentinel Protocol**, a modular, on-chain insurance framework built on **Soroban**.
+Since receiving the Kickstart Grant, our two-person developer team has been focused on shipping.
+We’ve made significant technical progress on Sentinel Protocol, a modular on-chain insurance framework built on Soroban.
 Highlights include:
-- Built a modular ERC-4626-style vault standard.
-[View the repo](#)
+- Built a modular ERC-4626 equivalent vault standard, ready for internal use.
+[View the repo](https://github.com/SentinelFi/soroban_vault/tree/main/soroban-4626/contracts/vault).
+    - ERC‑4626 style vault contracts are rapidly gaining adoption, with usage up **32.23%** since October 2024 according to Glider data by Hexensio ([source](https://x.com/hexensio/status/1910643450862514660)).
+This shows that developers are increasingly looking for shared, plug-and-play standards for interest-bearing assets.
+It's a strong signal that Soroban has an opportunity to capture this momentum by supporting DeFi protocols that rely on vault primitives.

 - Collaborating with OpenZeppelin to contribute the vault to their Soroban token library.
-[Discussion or PR](#)
+[Opened Issue, PR to follow](https://github.com/OpenZeppelin/stellar-contracts/issues/148)
 - Integrated Acurast TEE with Soroban for secure Web2 data feeds.
-[Integration code](#)
+[Integration code](https://github.com/SentinelFi/sentinel-scripts/blob/main/index.js)

 We’ve also validated real use cases and built functional prototypes:
+- We have built Hedge/Risk Market based on vault primitive. [ Contract Code](https://github.com/SentinelFi/soroban_vault/tree/main/soroban-4626/contracts/market)
 - General Hedge and Risk Market UI built and ready for testing, designed to support multiple parametric insurance markets including Flight Delay Insurance.
-[View UI](#)
+[View UI](sentinel-finance.vercel.app) and the [UI Code](https://github.com/jsmaxi/sentinel-protocol-frontend)
-- Fire Insurance prototype using NASA FIRMS satellite data.
-[Project link](#)
+- Fire Insurance prototype using NASA FIRMS satellite data on top of our framework to demonstrate that given oracle data, we can build Parametric Insurance (Hedge Market) on any vertical.
+[Project link](https://github.com/SentinelFi/insurance_fire)
-- Engaged with teams building crop insurance and other verticals on Sentinel.
-[Team link](#)
+- We’ve engaged with teams exploring new verticals on top of the Sentinel framework, including a project focused on crop insurance for drought risk in West Africa - they are in the process of applying to Kickstarter Round 11.
-- Conducted 12+ user interviews at ETHDenver 2025 with DeFi yield seekers and insurance buyers.
+- We conducted 12 user interviews at ETHDenver 2025, and during the Kickstart Week including DeFi yield seekers and insurance buyers.

-Early simulations suggest strong yield potential for risk investors:
+Early simulations show strong yield potential across multiple insurance verticals, indicating a sustainable model for risk investors:

-- Flight Delay Insurance shows median yields of 50% with a 3-hour delay threshold.
-[Yield analysis](#)
+- Flight delay insurance, modeled using over 10,000 Monte Carlo simulations with delay probabilities from 1% to 20%, shows a median yield of 96.11% at a 3-hour delay threshold.
+[Flight delay yield analysis](https://github.com/SentinelFi/yield_analysis)
-- Fire Insurance shows yields of 50–220% in high-risk zones.
-[Yield analysis](#)
+- 1,000 properties with $3,000 annual premiums and $150,000 payouts were simulated with fire probabilities between 0.3% and 1.7%.
+Across thousands of runs, the average annual yield ranged from 40% to 50%, showing consistent profitability despite risk variability..
+[Fire Insurance Yield analysis](https://github.com/SentinelFi/insurance_fire?tab=readme-ov-file#is-this-sustainable)

 With the Build Award, we will complete the remaining infrastructure and then shift our focus to onboarding insurance buyers and capital providers—testing live markets, validating sustainable yields, and accelerating real-world adoption.